Chumper/Zipper/README.md

 This is a simple Wrapper around the ZipArchive methods with some handy functions.

+##Installation

+To install this package just require it in your `composer.json` with

+	"Chumper/Zipper": "dev-master"

-> This package includes Laravel 4 support, to activate it add
+This package also includes Laravel 4 support, to activate it add

-> `Chumper\Zipper\ZipperServiceProvider`
+	'Chumper\Zipper\ZipperServiceProvider'

-> to the service providers in the `app.php`
+to the service providers in the `app.php`

-> You can then access Zipper with the `Zipper` alias.
+You can then access Zipper with the `Zipper` alias.

 ##Simple example